Top 15 Effective Banner Design Tips And Ideas

 Choose the right colors

-Every color has different psychology, so it’s important to consider what kind of emotion you want to invoke in your audience.
+Every color has different psychology, so it’s important to consider what emotion you want to invoke in your audience.
 Color is the first thing your audience will notice in your banner ad.

-They are also subjective and has different meanings in different cultures.
+They are also subjective and have different meanings in different cultures.
 Make sure to know your target audience while making color selections.
-Here is a list of colors and emotions they invoke to a western audience.
+Here is a list of colors and emotions they invoke in a western audience.

 Red: It means passion, anger, excitement, and love.
 This color is attractive to all types of people, but use it in moderation.
-If you are looking to bring a classic, mature, and serious look, it is best to avoid red.
+If you want a classic, mature, and serious look, it is best to avoid red.